 Open Future reviewed the proposal for a Data Act released by the European Commission on 23 February and published three briefs on the issues of Interoperability, Access to Data and B2G Data Sharing in the public interest.

-The European Commission publishes the proposal for a Regulation on harmonised rules on fair access to and use of data (Data Act).
-Together with the proposal it also publishes the Impact Assessment report and a number of support studies.
+The European Commission published the proposal for a Regulation on harmonised rules on fair access to and use of data (Data Act).
+Together with the proposal, it also publishes the Impact Assessment report and a number of support studies.

-Digital Europe – the leading Digital European industry association – shares its position on the Data Act proposal.
-It argues that the Data Act will unleash value in the data economy if it acts as an enabler, rather than a set of restraining obligations.
+Digital Europe – the leading Digital European industry association – shared its position on the Data Act proposal.
+It argues that the Data Act will unleash value in the data economy if it acts as an enabler rather than a set of restraining obligations.

-In particular, Digital Europe expresses significant concerns that the new rules would undermine companies’ contractual freedom by replacing voluntary and commercially viable data sharing agreements.
-In addition, the current proposal would severely restrict international data transfers beyond the provisions set in the GDPR, therefore leading to significant economic losses for European digital business.
+In particular, Digital Europe expressed significant concerns that the new rules would undermine companies’ contractual freedom by replacing voluntary and commercially viable data sharing agreements.
+In addition, the current proposal would severely restrict international data transfers beyond the provisions set in the GDPR, therefore leading to significant economic losses for European digital businesses.

 The value and use stemming from data sharing are conceptualized around a market logic, despite the collective societal benefits derived from society-wide access.
 The Data Act offers an opportunity to change this by attributing a public interest function to data sharing between the private and public sector.

-The European Commission’s Regulatory Scrutiny Board issues a positive opinion with reservations on the impact assessment for the Data Act.
-The board finds that the internal Commission report has substantially improved on the problem definition and on the costs and benefits analysis.
+The European Commission’s Regulatory Scrutiny Board issued a positive opinion with reservations on the impact assessment for the Data Act.
+The board found that the internal Commission report was substantially improved on both the problem definition and the costs and benefits analysis.

 In this policy brief we review the EU policy debate on access and use of data in view of the upcoming Data Act.
 We provide arguments against the introduction of new property rights–including the sui generis database right–in favor of strengthening data access rights.